Milking Nook Defibrillator Consultation

 Newborough and Borough Fen Projects

-The play area at Plough Lane is currently being upgraded by the City Council, as a result of the Parish Council leading in these improvements.
+The play area at Plough Lane has been upgraded by the City Council, as a result of the Parish Council leading in these improvements.
 Currently equipment has been repainted and new play ‘mushrooms’ have been installed for the children, as well as a new bin.
-Further improvements are in the pipeline, such as a picnic bench and table tennis table.
+Further improvements are in the pipeline, with a picnic bench having been delivered to the park and a table tennis table due to arrive soon.

 The village sign has a temporary replacement, which was erected over the weekend by members of the Parish Council following the original ‘Newborough’ sign being damaged, and subsequently removed this year.